Skip Header

 If you hold cash in the account that you're transferring to us, this will be moved across and held as cash in your Fidelity account.

-Important information - It’s important to keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
+Important information - investment values can go down as well as up, so you may get back less than you invest.

 Before making your decision, please read our transfer guide: Moving your investments to Fidelity which explains the options available and gives you the important information you need to know.